Monday Commentary: Sudan, a failed state that requires help

 Today, the Central Government, led by the Sudanese Army, barely controls the capital, Khartoum.

-With the independence of South Sudan the issue of one of the deepest fault lines in Sudan was, at least momentarily, resolved.
-South Sudan’s population tend to adhere to Christian or animist beliefs, was long at odd, often in violent conflict, with Sudan’s largely Muslim and Arab northern government.
-Now 70% of the population of Sudan are characterized as Sudanese Arab Muslims.
+With the independence of South Sudan, the issue of one of the deepest fault lines in Sudan was, at least momentarily, resolved.
+South Sudan’s population tends to adhere to Christian or animist beliefs, and was long at odds, often in violent conflict, with Sudan’s largely Muslim and Arab northern government.
+Now, 70% of the population of Sudan are characterised as Sudanese Arab Muslims.
 Which still leaves a big chunk of the population as minorities.

 The biggest threat of secession at the moment is Darfur.
-Despite its multiethnic composition, with the fall of el Fasher, the Arab-Islamic Rapid Support Forces now have a choice, of either consolidating and seeking separation from the rest of Sudan, or using Darfur as a springboard for another attempt to capture Khartoum.
+Despite its multiethnic composition, with the fall of el Fasher, the Arab-Islamic Rapid Support Forces now have a choice, of either consolidate and seek separation from the rest of Sudan, or using Darfur as a springboard for another attempt to capture Khartoum.
 In both scenarios, the future of Sudan is bleak.

 External players